neilmarion1/ShastaWebsite/README.md

 ## The Shasta Website

-A simple website made using bootstrap and the "Business Casual" template from [startbootstrap.com](http://startbootstrap.com/template-overviews/business-casual/)
+A simple website made using bootstrap and the "Business Casual" template from [startbootstrap.com](http://startbootstrap.com/template-overviews/business-casual/).
 Mostly to provide contact info and pictures of sheep for any prospective buyers.
+Check it out [here](http://neilmarion1.github.io/ShastaWebsite/)!

 ## Creator